jupitvq/UTrans-API/README.md

 - Pomelo.Entity.EntityFrameworkCore (7.0.0)
 - Swashbuckle.AspNetCore (6.5.0)

+Be aware that Utrans main database must be imported to MySQL so that the API running as intended.

+- DB Name: `utrans`
+- Hostname: `localhost`
+- Port: `3306`
+- Username: `root`
+- Password:‎ ‎ ` ` ‎ ‎ (none)

 Once everything is ready, you may deploy the solution **by running with IIS Express**.
 Please note that MySQL service has to be running before running the API system.
 ## API Reference